No Name 12,752'

 - Base of Route Waypoint: 39.6591, -105.9006

-No Name's Southeast Bowl is a broad and open face that is less complex than the north side of the mountain.
-There is a great view of the Southeast Bowl from the Arapahoe Basin Ski Area.
+No Name's Southeast Flank is a broad and open face that is less complex than the north side of the mountain.
+There is a great view of the Southeast Flank from the Arapahoe Basin Ski Area.
 For the most part the Southeast Bowl is a wide expanse that gives you many options to descend.
-The bowl directly below the summit (D3) is not as steep as the bowl dropping from the edge of the East Ridge (D7).
+The bowl directly below the summit (D3) is not as steep as the Cabbage Patch dropping from the edge of the East Ridge (D7).
 There are several convex slopes below the East Ridge that are steep and increase the avalanche hazard.

 There are two approach options.
 The first is to follow the East Ridge approach described above.
 This will put you on the top of the Southeast Bowl, and you can climb back to the saddle above Cat Walk Trees and exit through the ski area.
 The second option is to approach via Loveland Pass.
 Cross over the highway from the parking lot to the west side of the Pass.
-Hike uphill and then across the north slopes of Point 12,585’, and aim for the saddle between Idiot’s (12,479’) and 12,4414’.
-From here you can descend wind swept slopes to the basin below the Southeast Bowl, or climb north to Idiot’s and then down the west slope to the saddle at the base of No Name’s East Ridge.
+Hike uphill and then across the north slopes of Point 12,585’, and aim for the saddle between Loveland Ridge (Idiot’s Cornice) (12,479’) and 12,4414’.
+From here you can descend wind swept slopes to the basin below the Cabbage Patch, or climb north to Loveland Ridge and then down the west slope to the saddle at the base of No Name’s East Ridge.
 If you are at the East Ridge, proceed to climb the enjoyable ridge as described above.
-If you are in the basin below No Name’s Southeast Bowl, continue west to access the lower angle bowl and ridge directly to the summit.
+If you are in the basin below No Name’s Cabbage Patch, continue west to access the lower angle bowl and ridge directly to the summit.
 To regain Loveland Pass after you descend, ski into the basin below the Southeast Face and then access the ridge leading to the Hippie Trees.
 Climb up high to ski the Hippie Trees (northeast side of the ridge) or continue into the basin below the Hippie Trees.
 This will exit to Highway 6 below the A-Basin ski area.
 Walk at tenth of a mile up the road to a pull out, or 0.6 miles to Arapahoe Basin and hitch from here back to the pass.

 Loveland Ski Area (10,885’)